 If they do business with you, chances are pretty good that they don’t need your information.
 Furthermore, established companies know that asking you to send sensitive information over the net opens them up to liability.
-Therefore, if any information would be sent, the chances are high that you would be speaking to someone directly while you do it.
+Therefore, if any information is sent, the chances are high that you will be speaking to someone directly while you do it.

 Be suspicious of threats and consequences

 Unfortunately, many people respond quickly to emotionally-based stimuli.
-Hackers know this and this is why some seek to scare you into acting quickly before you’ve had a chance to really think it through.
+Hackers know this, which is why some seek to scare you into acting quickly before you’ve had a chance to think it through.
 SLOW DOWN!

 Be suspicious of “the AWESOME deal”

-Similar to the previous heading, fear of missing out on a great deal is just as powerful as fear of trouble.
+Similar to the previous heading, the fear of missing out on a great deal is just as powerful as the fear of trouble.
 That’s why hotel and vacation sites are always “one more left.”
 So if a deal seems too good to be true, it probably is.
-And if they need you to act right now, just pass on it.
-Most of us just don’t have the kind of luck that would lead to a positive outcome on this one.
+And if they need you to act right now, pass on it.
+Most of us don’t have the luck that would lead to a positive outcome on this one.

 Be suspicious of urgent deadlines